ridhanf/FSW5-RFadhil-07-Challenge/README.md

 Server listening in port 3000 (open http://localhost:3000)

-The app will automatically reload if you make changes to the code.
+This app will automatically reload if you make changes to the code.
 You will see the build errors and warnings in the console.

 That's all.
 Thank you.

+Sincerely,

 &nbsp;

-Sincerely,

 Ridhan Fadhilah